Ripple Effect webinar: How can NGOs motivate and sustain Volunteer Farmer Trainers?

 SWIDN Conference Social – Bristol

 As a follow up to our annual online conference, we’re pleased to host an in-person social in Bristol to digest this year’s content and connect face-to-face around the themes discussed.
 Please come along to this social meet-up in central Bristol.
-We’ll confirm the location as soon as we can, but in the meantime please do…
+You can RSVP and access details on the location and timings at this link.
+We…